HOME >> HELPFUL HINTS MENU >> PUBLISHING ON THE WEB>> ALTERNATIVE CHANNELS

 Wikis, of which Wikipedia is the most exemplary instance, are web pages which are easily edited, using nothing more than a normal web browser.
 Without even the normally required registering or logging in, you can "play" in the Wikipedia Sandbox... a wiki page provided specifically for you to discover how easy it is to contribute to wikis.
 Go there, study the page for a moment, then click the "Edit This Page" tab at the top.
 You will see what has been typed to create the page you were looking at a moment ago.
 Using what you see to guide you, try typing some new stuff.
 Click the "Show Preview" button.
 Tweak what you've done, if necessary.
 Eventually click the "Save Page" button.
 The Sandbox page will now appear to anyone in the world as it appeared to you.
 You've put something on the internet!
 (The sandbox is swept clean every twelve hours, by the way.)

-For setting up my own wiki, I've used the services of WikiDot, and found their free package satisfactory.
+For setting up my own wiki, I've used the services of WikiDot, and found their free package satisfactory... with one caveat.
 I once used a different service with particularly clever provision of editor-controlled different privilege levels for each page in the editor's wiki.
 Granular edit access seems to be reserved for paid-for wikis these days, but my free WikiDot site comes close enough to my needs to be useful.
-One downside: I don't think that your WikiDot content will be included in Google's index.
+(P.S.: Wrote that some time ago... not finding it a great pain, in practice.
+You can set up 20 different wikis with one account.
+Make (most?) read only, and set one (more?) aside at which people can comment on every page.
+And then put your content on the appropriate wiki, with links to the other, as needed!)
+Pages created with WikiDot are included in Google search results.
+I'm not sure that the content of all other wiki-farm pages gets Google indexing.
+WikiDot does allow you to edit meta tags on your pages, even if you only have a free account.
+(See Options, at the bottom of your pages, when you are logged in.)
+You can apply global meta tags (to all of the pages in one wiki, if you wish to, to make a start, and then go through and tweak the tags of individual pages as time and interest permit.)
 I'm not sure though... and I think the same applies to many wikis.
 You can see the various WikiDot plans at their page on the subject.
 Prices included there, too.
 Even with the free package, you can publish pages easily, lock them against unauthorized editing by members of the public, but still allow members of the public to append comments to your pages, which could be suggestions for page enhancements, if you are building that sort of a wiki.
 (You can also... if appropriate... authorize others to make edits to pages' contents.)

 A little aside: The WikiDot site is itself a wiki!
 What you see on WikiDot's "Who we are/ what we do" pages was created with nothing more than the tools available to you for creating your wiki'd pages.
 (Why isn't the page frequently defaced?
 Because the administrator of a wiki can restrict who is allowed to edit the pages.
 All of us can read it.
 Only WikiDot people can change them.)